 After the company registration is confirmed, the director can go to a bank office and fill out an application form (quite long).
 The documents confirming the business registration with a passport should be present.
 The application will be reviewed by special board of a bank and the response will be sent to the applicant in several days.

 The response may be negative.
 It depends on information provided in the application form.
 Georgian banks impose some restrictions on opening bank accounts.
 If your application makes you fall under the category subject to restrictions, you are likely to be rejected.

 Usually, the reasons for the rejection are not explained.
 The decision-maker’s doubt may be one of the reasons for the rejection.
 Thus, it is important to be very careful when filling in the application form.
 Visit the bank with someone experienced in opening accounts in Georgian banks.

 The procedures briefly described above are similar but not identical in case of registration of natural person taxpayers.
 Besides, procedures related to business registration and bank accounts are more complicated if official representatives are absent or if a shareholder of a registered company represents another foreign company rather than a natural person.
 Complication rises if a shareholder is an offshore-based company.

-TPsolution team will gladly assist you in all necessary procedures with regard to relocating/setting business to Georgia, including but not limited: initial tax consultation, collecting most relevant structure and legal forms of the business, obtaining and submitting all necessary documentations and filing up all applications properly.
+TPsolution team will gladly assist you in all necessary procedures with regard to relocating/setting business to Georgia, including but not limited: initial tax consultation, collecting the most relevant structure and legal forms of the business, obtaining and submitting all necessary documentation, and filing up all applications properly.

 #BusinessRegistrationInGeorgia #CompanyRegistration #LLCRegistrationInGeorgia #OpeningBankAccountInGeorgia